kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Human Overrides

-Experts adjust forecasts.
+Experts adjust forecasts
-Context informs correction.
+Context informs correction
 Documentation preserves accountability

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.